Table of Contents

 Q1.
 What is the best format for a resume?

 Answer – That depends on whether you have work experience or not.
 If you do, we recommend you follow a reverse-chronological format.
 Start with what you’re doing currently, and go back in time as you write.
-In case you’re a fresher with no internship experience, go for a functional resume.
+If you’re a fresher with no internship experience, go for a functional resume.
 Otherwise, use the combinational format.

 Q2.
 How do you create a resume for a job?